SATORI-R1: Incentivizing Multimodal Reasoning through Explicit Visual Anchoring: SATORI

-Previous studies~\cite{zhang2025mllms, wu2024controlmllm} demonstrate that attention patterns in MLLM implicitly reflect visual regions critical to task, where localized attention spikes often correlate with image areas relevant to answer.
-Some studies have attempted to enhance these regions to improve model performance, indicating that attention to critical regions has a significant impact on VQA performance~\cite{wu2024controlmllm}.
-However, we find that inference patterns based on free-form reasoning tend to weaken the model's focus on critical regions.
-This motivates us to explore new forms of reasoning that can guide the model to more accurately attend to image regions relevant to the question, thereby improving VQA performance.
+Recent advances~\cite{shao2024deepseekmath, guo2025deepseek} in reinforcement learning, such as in DeepSeek-R1 , have popularized "free-form exploration" reasoning patterns for complex tasks.
+Inspired by these text-based successes, this paradigm is now being applied to multimodal reasoning tasks.
+Although this approach can aid abstract reasoning, multimodal reasoning tasks are intrinsically different and are heavily based on correct understanding of specific image regions.
+The performance of the model is known to be significantly affected by its attention to these task-relevant regions, as localized attention spikes often correlate with the image areas most relevant to the answer~\cite{zhang2025mllms, wu2024controlmllm}.
+However, we find that inference patterns based on free-form reasoning tend to weaken the model's focus on task-relevant regions.
+This motivates us to explore new forms of reasoning that can guide the model to more accurately attend to key regions of the image, thereby improving the performance of multimodal reasoning.

-To quantify the differences in attention distributions under three distinct reasoning paradigms, we randomly sampled 2,000 images from the OpenImages~\cite{kuznetsova2020open} dataset and applied the following inference patterns without any fine-tuning: Conventional VQA, free-form reasoning, and Caption-BBox-Answer.
+To quantify the differences in attention distributions under three distinct reasoning paradigms, we randomly sampled 2,000 images from the OpenImages~\cite{kuznetsova2020open} dataset and applied the following inference patterns without any fine-tuning: direct answer, free-form reasoning, and Glance $\rightarrow$ Focus $\rightarrow$ Think.
 These three represent the inference patterns of the original model, the reasoning-enhanced model, and our proposed method, respectively.
 As illustrated in Figure \ref{fig:insight}, we ensured a fair comparison by swapping only the output pipeline and employing a one-shot exemplar to steer the model toward each required format.
+The figure illustrates the flow of the model's visual focus, which is aggregated by averaging over 30-token and 40-token intervals.